rkasper/global-coding-dojo/README.md

 - Fue divertido!

 2024-09-18
-- 6 of as attended.
+- 6 of us attended.
 - We did the (Reverse) Roman Numerals kata.
 - We used https://mobti.me/global-dojo as our timer.
 - It was fun!